I finished this piece I started… back in spring 2017, are you kidding me?? Jeez.

 I wanted to create a cover-style piece with an unusual take.
 Northern Lights has had many, many beautiful covers, and many pick up on one of two pieces of imagery: Lyra and Iorek (usually the former riding the latter) or the alethiometer.

-I was also thinking about how I tend to think boo cover imagery should relate back to title.
-That it should not direct illustrate, but have an interesting tangential relationship with the meaning of the title.
+I was also thinking about how I tend to think book cover imagery should relate back to title.
+That it should not directly illustrate, but have an interesting tangential relationship with the meaning of the title.
 One should interact with the other to suggest something interesting, unique and with depths worth exploring.

-So in itself ‘Northern Lights’ most obviously refers literally to the common name of the aurora boreales.
-So I wanted to depict another of it’s possible meanings from the book; the lights of the locations and civilisations of the North, and how sparse and surrounded by huge darkness they are.
+As a title ‘Northern Lights’ most obviously refers to the common name of the aurora boreales, an image central to the novel.
+That would be the most literal thing to illustrate.
+So rather I wanted to find and depict another possible meaning of the phrase 'northern lights' that brings out something else from the books from the book.
+I think of the lights of the locations and civilisations of the North, and how sparse and surrounded by huge darkness they are.

-So I chose the ice-and-stone fortress of Svalbard to depict., incorperating the typography as narrow windows emitting ambiguous light.
+I chose the ice-and-stone fortress of Svalbard to depict, incoorperating the title typography as narrow windows emitting ambiguous light.

-It’s not a very literal interpretation of the book’s Svalbard, which is a new building emulating Western human culture.
+As an illustration it’s not a very literal interpretation of the way the book’s bear palace at Svalbard is described - that is, a new building emulating Western human culture.
 I have included some touches of what might be Iofur’s pretensions: a glass dome, Germanic turrets.
 But I’ve mostly steered into something that feels rugged, imposing and unplaceable in time or place.

 Finally, I also allowed myself to not worry as much as I would in a real cover about legibility.
 With a modern classic like Northern Lights, there’s slightly less imperative to shout the title and even author – a cover design can afford to play things a little coy and confidently, trusting its imagery and vibe to communicate and not really needing to catch passing trade in the way most books do.
 But all the same, I suspect this design would need revision for clarity at thumbnail before it could ever be book-cover ready.